Meet Candice Webber

 - What’s your favourite event you have worked on for Elior?

 We had a marketing group at the National Maritime Museum who booked out the restaurant for a full day meeting.
 They were a healthy and interesting bunch of people – We played on this and had a cracking day with really engaging food that got them talking.
-We used lots of order lexapro healthy alternatives to dairy with homemade almond milk, fresh pressed green juices and layered coconut chia seed pots along with lots of grains and house smoked fish and meats.
+We used lots of healthy alternatives to dairy with homemade almond milk, fresh pressed green juices and layered coconut chia seed pots along with lots of grains and house smoked fish and meats.